sparkfun/qwiic_serlcd_py/README.md

 ## Overview

+This python module enables the user to access all of the features of these LCD products via a single Qwiic cable.
+This includes writing text to the screen, adjusting backlight levels (color), customizing splash screen and much much more.
+They come pre-programmed with the fully open-sourced [OpenLCD firmware](https://github.com/sparkfun/OpenLCD).
+All of the capabilities of these LCD screens are each demonstrated in the included examples.

+New to qwiic?
+Take a look at the entire [SparkFun qwiic ecosystem](https://www.sparkfun.com/qwiic).
 ### Supported SparkFun Products

 This Python module supports the following SparkFun qwiic products on Python, MicroPython and Circuit python.